LillySchramm/KittyPaper/README.md

 - `hide-online-players` in `server.properties` is set to `true` by default to enhance player privacy.
 - Players are always anonymized in the player sample sent by the server list ping response.
-- Request blocking using the [KittyBlock](https://github.com/LillySchramm/KittyScanBlocklist)
+- Request blocking using the [KittyBlock](https://github.com/LillySchramm/KittyScanBlocklist) blocklist by default.
 - A dashboard to view the requests blocked by your server: [Demo](https://kittypaper.com/dash/2c1a4412-cd34-4515-bee5-a0bb28c8d28c)

 ## Configuration